 Following are photos capturing our time at the border.

 Border Patrol Agent W. Pumarejo and Mercy Associate Joanne Castner share an exchange after the agent and his colleague (not pictured) spoke about their work to the Sisters of Mercy border delegation.
-Although Pumarejo insisted that the agency must follow the law and that it does much good, including saving migrants’ lives, have found numerous agency abuses over years.
+Although Pumarejo insisted that the agency must follow the law and that it does much good, including saving migrants’ lives, human rights organizations and the Department of Homeland Security have found numerous agency abuses over years.

 If you are interested in learning more, click here.